 Once this happens, algae blooms can occur in these areas and cover the water with dead vegetation.
 In turn, animals living in these waters will have a drastically reduced supply of oxygen.

 If you do intend to use weed and feed before rainfall arrives, you should check the packaging.
 Usually, it will indicate that applying the lawn product one day or two days before receiving moisture is totally okay.
-Thus, you can still apply weed and feed a couple of days before the forecasted arrival of rain.

 The exception to this is when the local weather forecast predicts heavy rain that can cause floods.
 A weed and feed fertilizer will likely have nitrogen components with a slow-release property.
 In other words, the nitrogen can stay for a relatively long amount of time on your lawn as it tries to get soaked into the soil.